Everybody

 with the pleasures of Jannah

-will think of the performance of the 5 pillars of Islam [2] as his door into paradise.
+(Paradise), while the unrighteous are punished in Jahannam (Hell)[1].
+Muslims will think of the performance of the 5 pillars of Islam [2] as their door into paradise.
 A radical Muslim suicide bomber will think of his

 rewards in the afterlife.